 Any physical abuse of others is considered child on child abuse and will be dealt with seriously, within the procedures and processes of this policy.
 Physical abuse is considered a 'red card' behaviour.
-It may be a stand alone incident or part of a series of incidents which would be considered bullying.
+It may be a standalone incident or part of a series of incidents which would be considered bullying.
+A risk-assessment will be considered which will be restrictive for the perpetrator.